 Dr. David Kan graduated from Medical School at Northwestern University.
 Dr. Kan completed his psychiatry and forensic psychiatry fellowship at University of California, San Francisco.
 Dr. Kan is Board certified in general and forensic psychiatry as well as addiction medicine.
-Dr. Kan is an original member of the forensic psychiatry team at Forensic Psychiatric Associates Medical Corporation (www.fpamed.com)
+Dr. Kan is an original member of the forensic psychiatry team at Forensic Psychiatric Associates, LP (www.fpamed.com)

 Dr. Kan is an Associate Clinical Professor of Psychiatry at UCSF where he teaches trainees of all levels.
 He has won multiple teaching awards with the UCSF Department of Psychiatry.